 SPECIAL WARNING: The contents of this audit report must not be released or disclosed, other than to those persons whose official duties require access in accordance with Department of Defense (DoD) regulations.
-This document may contain information exempt from mandatory disclosure under the Freedom of Information Act.
-Unauthorized disclosure of proprietary, contractor bid or proposal or source selection information may violate Title 18 United States Code (U.S.C.) § 1905 and/or Title 41 U.S.C. § 2102.
-Please see the Audit Report Distribution and Restrictions section of this report for further Restrictions.
+This document may contain controlled unclassified information (CUI) and may be exempt from mandatory disclosure under the Freedom of Information Act.
+Unauthorized disclosure of proprietary, contractor bid or proposal or source selection information may also violate Title 18 United States Code (U.S.C.) § 1905 and/or Title 41 U.S.C. § 2102.
+Please see the Audit Report Distribution and Restrictions section of this report for further restrictions.